 The graphics are much better in this game compared to all older SMB games i have tried, looks sweet and the videos and menus look slick.

-Gameplay is twitchy and the controls need some getting used to as you can only rotate the camera while standing still but after some loud screaming and whatnot, you should be able to master it although i still think that this game needs a proper camera pan mode.
+The gameplay is twitchy and the controls need some getting used to as you can only rotate the camera while standing still but after some loud screaming and whatnot, you should be able to master it although i still think that this game needs a proper camera pan mode.

 There is Online Multiplayer but i have not tried that as of yet.